Merri/Merri/README.md

 The things I do tend to be ahead of the curve, sometimes by years.
 Which means I'm two things: a continuous learner and autistic.

-Currently working on `vr.fi`, contributed a lot to the Junat kartalla service.
+Currently working on `vr.fi`, for example contributed a lot to the [Junat kartalla service (live train tracker map)](https://www.vr.fi/en/live-train-tracker-map).

 [Check my homepage](https://vesa.piittinen.name) for a blog on web development and lots of other cool stuff.